snowplow-archive/symfony2-paypal-ipn/README.md

 ### 1. Install and register the bundle

-First copy the `src/Orderly` folder from this repository to within your project's own `src` folder.
+First copy the `Orderly` folder from this repository to within your project's own `src` folder.
 The `OrderlyPayPalIpnBundle.php` file should now be available here:

     {{YOUR SYMFONY APP}}/src/Orderly/PaypalIpnBundle/OrderlyPayPalIpnBundle.php